niranjani23/webscraper/README.md

 # webscraper
+This project is a web crawler that looks for AAPL ticker symbol using the python library: https://api.worldtradingdata.com/api/v1/stock?symbol=AAPL and currently returns the json blurb of the response data.

 "source venv/bin/activate" activated virtual environment while developing this project.

 "pip3 freeze" was used to freeze the following requirements: